fluree/to-do-lists-generator/README.md

                     assignedTo: isAssignedTo
                 };

-Below is an example of the transaction that is sent to Fluree on submission.
+Below is an example of the transaction array with nested transaction items that is sent to Fluree on submission.

                 [
                     {